hafeezhmha/cardsenseAI/README.md

 Create a free account and get an OPEN_AI key from platform.openai.com Create a free account and get access to PineconeDB
 And populate your .env file with the required information.
+Make sure to set the `DATA_DIRECTORIES` environment variable in your `.env` file.
+This should be a comma-separated list of paths to the directories containing your source JSON files (e.g., `DATA_DIRECTORIES=axis,hdfc,icici`).

 💬 Good to know